SAP-samples/kyma-runtime-extension-samples/dsagtt22/tutorial/step4.md

 ## Summary

-🎉 Congratulations - You've now completed the setup and configuration of the EVent Mesh!
+🎉 Congratulations - You've now completed the setup and configuration of the Event Mesh!

 Continue to [Step 5 - Develop function "trigger supply chain issue"](step5.md).